openconfig/gribi/doc/specification.md

   * error handling for missing entries
   * error handling for forward references

+### Life cycle of a modify operation
+Starts when a client creates it, and ends when the device either succeeds or returns failure of the operation.

 ### Forward References
 * Ability to NACK forward references
-* Server behaviours for resolving future references.
+* Server ability for resolving forward references is not required.
+* Client's responsibility to send AFTOperations in correct order.

 ### Session Negotiation